uga-libraries/bags/README.md

 ### undo_all_bags.py

-These scripts are used to removed files from all bags in a specified directory or a specified bag.
-They are most commonly used when files are bagged for storage and later need to be worked on.
-After validating the bag(s), the content is removed from the bags for further processing.
+Purpose: remove files from each bag in bag_directory.

 Argument: bag_directory (required): path to directory that contains the bags.
 Bag folder names should end with "_bag".

+It is most commonly used when files are bagged for storage and later need to be worked on.
+After validating the bag(s), the content is removed from the bags for further processing.

 For each bag:
 1. Deletes the bag manifests.